gnarlyquack/dr-strangetest-documentation/Writing-Tests.md

 methods whose name begins with `test` are run.
 Classes can define public methods named `setup()` and `teardown()` to setup and teardown its tests.
-Unlike `setup_function()` and `teardown_function()`, they don't pass or receive arguments as all methods have access to their object's shared state.
+Unlike `setup_function()` and `teardown_function()`, they don't pass or receive arguments since methods have access to their object's shared state.

 A test file may contain any combination of test functions and test classes.